cray5/Interactive-form-v1/README.md

 ii) Until a theme is selected from the “Design” menu, no color options appear in the “Color” drop down and the “Color” field reads “Please select a T-shirt theme”.

-iii) For the T-Shirt "Color" menu, after a user selects a theme, only display the color options that match the design selected in the "Design" menu. adding customized and conditional behavior and interactivity validating user input and providing helpful error messages when the user enters invalid information into the form fields.
+iii) For the T-Shirt "Color" menu, after a user selects a theme, only display the color options that match the design selected in the "Design" menu.

 iv) When a new theme is selected from the "Design" menu, both the "Color" field and drop down menu is updated.